svj-aventador/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/escrowcancel.md

 _Requires the [Escrow amendment][]._

-Return escrowed SGY to the sender.
+Return escrowed RCP to the sender.

 ## Example {{currentpage.name}} JSON